top of page

 Markers

 Here is the main part of the project: the markers themselves!
-The markers will soon dot the landscape of Arlington, but for now you can admire them on this website.
-You can also view their location here.
+While the physical markers dot the landscape of Arlington, their text and information can also be found here!
+You can also view their locations on this map.
 Next to each marker are paragraphs that explain why these climate change related events are happening, and what you can do to help (either with preventing or advocating the event listed in the markers).
-Climate change is already a huge part of our lives, so many of these markers are diverse, relating to flooding, high temperature, clean air, and public transportation.
+Climate change is already a huge part of our lives, so many of these markers are diverse, relating to flooding, high temperature, clean air, public transportation, and more.
 We hope you enjoy this preview of the markers.

 March 19, 2020